Below is information for some commonly asked questions regarding the Festival City Grants Program.

 Who can apply?

 Applications are accepted from not-for-profit incorporated organisations that present festivals &/or significant festival activity within the City of Maribyrnong.
-For the 2020/21 Festival City Grants Programs specifically, applications will also be accepted from businesses located within the City of Maribyrnong.
+For the 2020/21 and 2021/22 Festival City Grants Programs specifically, applications were also be accepted from businesses located within the City of Maribyrnong.

 An organisation or business can only make one application to the Festival City Grants Program per annual funding round.